typestack/routing-controllers/README.md

 3. Install framework:

    **a.
-If you want to use routing-controllers with _express.js_, then install it and all required dependencies:**
+If you want to use routing-controllers-extended with _express.js_, then install it and all required dependencies:**

    `npm install express body-parser multer`